rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 ## Well-Formedness of Items

 Items are, generally speaking, "Things that get defined."
-Item-wfck[^item-wf-module] only happens at the signature level for types and functions, including the methods and implementations.
-This doesn't happen for Free Type Aliases other than Const Generic argument type checking.
+Item-wfck happens at the signature level for types and functions, methods, and definitions/implementations of traits.

-Items are a major source of checking well-formedness of terms.
-Because Items contain Terms, item-wfck must check that those terms are well formed.

-Item-wfck has more responsibilities than just collecting the obligations of its internal type-level terms and passing them to the trait solver.
-We do not talk about all of these here, but they can be found at the individual `check_*` functions in [the item-wfck module](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_hir_analysis/check/wfcheck/index.html).
+Item-wfck has more responsibilities than only collecting the obligations of its internal type-level terms and passing them to the trait solver.
+We do not talk about all of these here, but they can be found at the individual `check_*` functions in [**the item-wfck module**](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_hir_analysis/check/wfcheck/index.html).

 <!-- FIXME: Expand more on item well-formedness that isn't const generic / trait bound obligation based.
 These are not special cases, but important points! -->